kyma-project/community/guidelines/content-guidelines/04-formatting.md

 ### Ordered and unordered lists

 As you write about your topic, use lists to create visual clarity within your content.
 List items in a category or in a sequence.
 Use an ordered list for sequential, instructional steps.
 Unordered lists are appropriate for items that have no sequential order, such as a list of valid file types.
 Follow these guidelines:

 * Make list content consistent in structure.
 For example, make all the bullet points sentences, questions, or sentence fragments, but do not mix types.
 * Punctuate bullet points consistently.
 If they are sentences, use periods.
 If they are sentence fragments, do not use periods.
 * Avoid ending bullet points with semicolons or commas.
 * Capitalize the first letter of each bullet point consistently.
 Capitalize the first letter unless the list items are always lowercased, as with parameters names.
 * Emphasize the beginning of the bullet point to capture the main idea.
 * If readers must perform list items in order, as in a step-by-step procedure, use an ordered list and maintain consistency in structure.
+* If you explain terms, bold them and provide their definitions either after a hyphen or in the sentence structure:

+    ✅ **ClusterServiceBroker** - an endpoint for ...

+    ✅ **ClusterServiceBroker** is an endpoint for ...

+    Use one type of formatting throughout the whole document.
+Do not write:

+    ⛔️ **ClusterServiceBroker**, an endpoint for ...

 ### Tables